adamfdhl/dans-job/README.md

 # HOW TO RUN

+1. Run your NodeJS server
-1. npm i (installing all dependencies)
+2. npm i (installing all dependencies)
-2. npm start (start your local server)
+3. npm start (start your local server)